 Guest Private Chat

 The Interview host and guests can chat using a text chat interface before and during the a broadcast or recording.
 Open the Interview Chat window by clicking the chat icon at the bottom of the Interview window.
 A red dot on the icon indicates that there are unread chat messages.
+You can also open this window from the Window menu or by pressing ⌘-shift-].

 The Interview Chat window shows all sent and received chat messages.
 To send a message, enter it into the Send a message... field at the bottom of the chat window and press return.